interTwin-eu/itwinai/README.md

 See the latest version of our [docs](https://itwinai.readthedocs.io/) for a quick overview of this platform for advanced AI/ML workflows in digital twin applications.

+If you are a **developer**, please refer to the [developers installation guide](#installation-for-developers).

-## Installation
+## User installation

 Requirements:

-- Linux environment.
-Windows and macOS were never tested.
+- Linux or MacOS environment.
+Windows was never tested.

 ### Python virtual environment